 If you have a Direct Loan serviced by OSLA, you can log in through this portal to access your student loan account and make payments online.
 You can also make payments by signing up for OSLA’s automatic payment system called KwikPay, or by mailing a check.

 Alternatively, if you have an FFEL Loan serviced by OSLA, you should log in using this portal.
-Like with Federal Direct loans, you can pay online, by check, or by signing up for EZ Pay, the automatic payment system for FFEL Loans.
+As with Federal Direct loans, you can pay online, by check, or by signing up for EZ Pay, the automatic payment system for FFEL Loans.

 Not sure whether your student loan is a Direct or FFEL Loan?
 Here’s an easy way to tell: